Dr. David Gorsich

 Research Mechanical Engineer, U.S. Army DEVCOM GVSC

 Dr. Matt Castanier is a Research Mechanical Engineer at the U.S. Army DEVCOM Ground Vehicle Systems Center (GVSC) in Warren, MI.
 His research interests include powertrain modeling and simulation, multidisciplinary design optimization, and trade space exploration.
 He received his Ph.D. in Mechanical Engineering from the University of Michigan (UM) in 1995.
 From 1996 through 2008 he was a member of the research faculty at UM.
 He joined GVSC in 2008 and was promoted to his current position in 2011.
-Dr. Castanier has published more than 45 journal articles and over 95 conference papers.
-He currently serves as the Vice Chair of the SAE Integrated Design and Manufacturing (IDM) Activity.
+Dr. Castanier has published more than 50 journal articles and over 100 conference papers.

 Dr. Stephen Rapp